Posted on 7/24/2018 in Digital Marketing

-- Prevent Cross Contamination Between Campaigns and Ad Groups – for example, if you are an apparel retailer and have separate campaigns setup for boots, sandals and shoes.
-You should being adding boots and sandals as negatives in the shoes campaign and vice versa.
-Or if you use the alpha beta ad group structure you should use negative keywords to avoid certain match types crossing over between ad groups.
+- Prevent Cross-Contamination Between Campaigns and Ad Groups - for example, if you are an apparel retailer and have separate campaigns setup for boots, sandals and shoes.
+You should be adding boots and sandals as negatives in the shoe campaign and vice versa.
+Or if you use the alpha-beta ad group structure you should use negative keywords to avoid certain match types crossing over between ad groups.

 How/When to Find Negative Keywords

 - Before You Launch Your Campaign – as you are conducting your regular keyword research for your campaigns you should also be on the lookout for negatives.
 Whether you use the Google Keyword Planner, Ubersuggest or any other tool, there are going to be some obvious negative keywords popping out at you.
 Save time and cash by adding them to your account preemptively.